 Hackathon Jr. a non-profit 501(c)3 organization, is a new youth learning competition to encourage children ages 9-13 years old to engage in STEM education.
 Hackathon Jr.’s mission is two-fold:

-1. To increase the emotional intelligence of the children who are immersed in technology through collaboration and critical thinking.
+To increase the emotional intelligence of the children who are immersed in technology through collaboration and critical thinking.
+Encouraging the real-world application of technical skills with a focus on problem-solving.